tektoncd/cli/docs/cmd/tkn_task_start.md

   -s, --serviceaccount string    pass the serviceaccount name
       --showlog                  show logs right after starting the Task --timeout string           timeout for TaskRun
-      --use-taskrun string       specify a TaskRun name to use its values to re-run the TaskRun -w, --workspace stringArray    pass the workspace.
+      --use-param-defaults       use default parameter values without prompting for input --use-taskrun string       specify a TaskRun name to use its values to re-run the TaskRun -w, --workspace stringArray    pass the workspace.
 ```